peschwartz/DD2480-DECIDE/README.md

   - `util.py`: utility file for calculation functions
 - `test/`: Test files
   - `main.py`: main testing file that calls each of our other testing files
-  - `test_decide.in`: test input for the decide functionalities
+  - `test_decide.in`: input file for the decide functionalities
+  - `test_decide2.in`: input file for the decide functionalities
+  - `test_decide3.in`: input file for the decide functionalities
   - `testcmv.py`: test functions for each of the 15 LICs
+  - `testdecide.py`: test decide functions
   - `testfuv.py`: test function for the FUV vector
+  - `testinputparse.py`: testing the decide_io.py functions
   - `testlaunch.py`: test functions for the LAUNCH decision
   - `testpum.py`: test functions for the PUM matrix
 - `decide.py`: Main program logic